phoenixdataworks/azure-fabric-automation/README.md

 Automate the management of Microsoft Fabric capacities in Azure, allowing you to start, stop, and scale capacities on a schedule or through manual triggers.

+This script has been shared by the [Phoenix Dataworks](https://phoenixdaa.works).
+Contact us with any issues or if you need help with this or similar solutions.

 ## Overview

 This solution deploys Azure Automation runbooks that can control Microsoft Fabric capacities in your Azure subscription.
-It allows you to:

-- **Automatically start and stop** capacities on a schedule
-- **Scale capacities** up and down based on your requirements
-- **Securely authenticate** using Azure Managed Identities
-- **Create manual webhooks** for on-demand operations
-- **Verify and manage** required role assignments
+It requires existing resources and adds automation capabilities to them.

 ## Quick Start

+1. Ensure you have an existing Azure Automation account and Fabric capacity
-1. Deploy the solution using the [ARM template](arm-templates/azuredeploy-combined.json)
+2. Deploy the solution using the [ARM template](arm-templates/azuredeploy.json)
-2. Configure schedules for automatic start/stop of capacities
+3. Configure schedules for automatic start/stop of capacities
-3. Create manual webhooks for on-demand control
+4. Create manual webhooks for on-demand control
-4. Monitor automation job status in the Azure portal
+5. Monitor automation job status in the Azure portal

 For detailed instructions, see the [Automated Deployment Guide](Automated-Deployment-Guide.md).